23rd ‘Oscars of Irish Traditional Music’ set for Belfast’s Waterfront Hall

 The Waterfront Hall is set to host the 2020 Gradam Ceoil TG4 music awards, with a host of global trad stars set to feature live at the internationally acclaimed event.

-Gradam Ceoil is the premier annual traditional music awards scheme, with this year’s event to be televised live on TG4 from Belfast on Sunday 23rd February thanks to support from Northern Ireland Screen’s Irish Language Broadcast Fund.
+Gradam Ceoil is the premier annual traditional music awards scheme, with this year’s event to be televised live on TG4 from Belfast on Sunday 23rd February at 9.30pm thanks to support from Northern Ireland Screen’s Irish Language Broadcast Fund.

 TG4 Director General, Alan Esslemont, spoke about the upcoming showcase: ‘Gradam Ceoil TG4 is 23 years in existence, and recognises the best of traditional Irish music, an initiative that TG4 is immensely proud of.
 I would like to congratulate all of this year’s winners.
 They are the embodiment of traditional music and song, and we are delighted to award them the highest honour in Irish music.
 Gradam Ceoil represents a successful collaboration with Belfast City Council, ILBF, Red Shoe Productions and TG4’.